 Why Do Gaming Laptops Have Bad Battery Life?
 Explained

-Dedicated Graphics Card
+Dedicated Graphics Cards:

 Also Read: How Long Does A 90WH Battery Last?
 Explained